 She was brought to my clinic by a nice middle-aged lady with two kids.

-Myrtle drove the family crazy by pacing at night and panting all the time.
+Myrtle drove the family crazy by pacing at night and constantly panting.
 She also seemed quite agitated.

 Before, in her younger years, Myrtle was a pretty easygoing dog.
 She played heartily with vigor and was the perfect family pet.

-However, Myrtle’s panting and pacing became disturbing and bothersome to the entire family.
+However, Myrtle’s panting and pacing became disturbing to the entire family.
 She also drank excessively and needed to go out to pee all the time.

-In an older, geriatric dog, all of the above are classic Yin Deficiency signs.
+All of the above are classic Yin Deficiency signs in an older, geriatric dog.
 Remember, all dogs tend to move towards deficiency as they age.

 Yin and Yang are Chinese terms used to describe the opposites in the world.
 Yin is the cool, the night, the female, the passive, the moon, etc. Yang is the opposite.
 A dog that is Yin Deficient is a dog that is lacking in those things that constitute Yin in a dog’s body.